 The broad aim of our research is to develop the foundations for the successful realization and implementation of novel lightweight structures concepts and architectures.
 We are particularly interested in problems related to packaging, deployment, shape control and stability.
 Through a combination of experiments, analysis and numerical simulations we seek to understand, explain and model the physical behavior of novel structures.

-February 23, 2016: Sergio Pellegrino talks about "Ultralight Deployable Structures for Space-Based Solar Power" at the University of Washington, Department of Aeronautics and Astronautics for the Chair's Distinguished Seminar Series. [pdf]
+February 23, 2016: Sergio Pellegrino talks about "Ultralight Deployable Structures for Space-Based Solar Power" at the University of Washington. [pdf]

 September 2015: ENGenious: The Space Solar Power Initiative.
 [Read the full article]

 September 2, 2015: Sergio Pellegrino Elected President of the IASS!
 [Read the full announcement]

 April 7, 2016: Bob Silberg’s article on Space Solar Power Initiative describes our ultralight spacecraft concept as a “flying carpet”.
 [Read the full article]

 April 2016: Serena Ferraro has been awarded a 2016 National Defense Science and Engineering Graduate (NDSEG) Fellowship and a 2016 NASA Space Technology Research Fellowship (NSTRF).

 For more information about visiting our lab, please see here.